vgwidt/scrum/README.md

 - Add assignee and possible contact field

-- Limit scrolling of ticket description (no idea how to do this)
+- Limit scrolling of ticket description.
+This currently would require calculating y ourselves based on content and window or rectangle sizes.

 ### Low Priority